sllam/comingle/README.md

 Programming via Join Patterns with Guards, Propagation and More) from the Qatar National Research Fund (a member of the Qatar Foundation).

+News
+====

-** To appear in proceeding of the 10th International Federated Conference on Distributed Computing Techniques, Coordination'2015
+* To appear in proceeding of the 10th International Federated Conference on Distributed Computing Techniques, Coordination'2015
 (http://discotec2015.inria.fr/francais-coordination-2015-accepted-papers/).

+* New CoMingle runtime now works with Wifi-Direct as well as Local-Area-Networks!

 What is CoMingle?
 =================